OpenLMIS/openlmis-referencedata/demo-data/README.md

     * administrator - has this role for Family Planning at FP approval point and Essential Meds at EM approval point
     * divo1 - has this role for EPI at Cuamba district approval point (SN-CUAMBA-DIST)
     * divo2 - has this role for EPI at Lichinga district approval point (SN-LICHINGA-DIST)
+    * divo3 - has this role for Family Planning at home facility
+    * divo4 - has this role for Family Planning at FP approval sub point
     * rivo - has this role for EPI at Niassa province approval point (SN-NIASSA-PROV)